Dylan Covey helps White Sox beat sloppy Indians 6-1

 FIRST HIT

 White Sox catcher Seby Zavala’s bloop to right in the fourth fell in for his first major league hit.
-Zavala was recalled from Triple-A last Saturday after Welington Castillo went on the injured list with concussion symptoms.
+Zavala was recalled from Triple-A last Saturday after Welington Castillo went on the IL with concussion symptoms, but was optioned back to the minors after the game.

 TRAINER’S ROOM